 Coleslaw, unlike other salads, are better when dressed before serving.
-In fact, the longer the mango slaw marinates in the dressing, the more profound the flavors of the dressing and ingredients.
+The longer the mango slaw marinated in the dressing, the more profound the flavors of the dressing and ingredients.

 Regardless of how you eat mango slaw, combining crisp and fresh vegetables with sweet mango in a tangy dressing will tempt your tastebuds.

 You can substitute red wine vinegar, white wine vinegar, rice vinegar, lemon, or lime juice.
 Or, exchange the amount of vinegar with vegan mayo.

 Remove as much air as possible from the container before sealing it tightly.
 The key to freezing coleslaw is the dressing you choose.
 Coleslaw can be frozen for up 6 months if it's vinegar-based.